OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ### Overview

-Debugging iOS applications can be done using Xcode, which embeds a powerful debugger called lldb.
-Lldb is the default debugger since Xcode5 where it replaced GNU tools like gdb and is fully integrated in the development environment.
+To test if the app is [debugging](0x06c-Reverse-Engineering-and-Tampering.md#debugging) you need to inspect the app entitlements and check if the value of [`get-task-allow`](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution/resolving_common_notarization_issues, "Resolving common notarization issues") key is set to `true`.

 While debugging is a useful feature when developing an app, it has to be turned off before releasing apps to the App Store or within an enterprise program.

-Generating an app in Build or Release mode depends on build settings in Xcode; when an app is generated in Debug mode, a DEBUG flag is inserted in the generated files.

-### Static Analysis

-At first you need to determine the mode in which your app is to be generated to check the flags in the environment:
+To do that you need to determine the mode in which your app is to be generated to check the flags in the environment:

 - Select the build settings of the project
 - Under 'Apple LVM - Preprocessing' and 'Preprocessor Macros', make sure 'DEBUG' or 'DEBUG_MODE' is not selected (Objective-C)
 - Make sure that the "Debug executable" option is not selected.
 - Or in the 'Swift Compiler - Custom Flags' section / 'Other Swift Flags', make sure the '-D DEBUG' entry does not exist.

+### Static Analysis

 To test if the app is debuggable you need to inspect the app entitlements and check if the value of [`get-task-allow`](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution/resolving_common_notarization_issues, "Resolving common notarization issues") key is set to `true`.